The Other Side of Paradise: A Memoir (Paperback)

 Description

-No one knew Staceyann’s mother was pregnant until a dangerously small baby was born on the floor of her grandmother’s house in Jamaica, on Christmas Day.
-Staceyann’s mother did not want her, and her father was not present.
-No one, except her grandmother, thought Staceyann would survive.
-It was her grandmother who nurtured and protected and provided for Staceyann and her older brother in the early years.
-But when the three were separated, Staceyann was thrust, alone, into an unfamiliar and dysfunctional home in Paradise, Jamaica. .
+No one knew Staceyann's mother was pregnant until a dangerously small baby was born on the floor of her grandmother's house in Lottery, Jamaica on Christmas Day.
+Staceyann's mother did not want her and her father was not present—no one, except her grandmother, thought Staceyann would survive.

 About the Author